You have spent your time at Abbey Road Institute working hard and immersing yourself in all of the learning and experiences on offer, what next?

 Following a BA in Popular Music at Goldsmiths University of London, Marco Spaggiari decided to strengthen his engineering and production skills at Abbey Road Institute Amsterdam, where he graduated with distinction in September 2019.

-After graduation, Marco returned to London to intern at Miloco Studios, where he got the chance to work with a Grammy winning producer/engineer.
-Marco is currently working as one half of the songwriting and production duo B-CROMA (whose international clients and collaborators include YEИDRY, M w S, Fia Moon and brands such as Adidas, Tatler and Rossignol), and he has seen his tracks featured on the cover page of Spotify ‘A Breath Of Fresh Éire’, Amazon Music: Latin Fresh and Rolling Stone Italy.
+After which, Marco returned to London where he interned at Miloco Studios.
+It is here that he got the chance to work with a Grammy winning producer/engineer.
+He is currently working as one half of the songwriting and production duo B-CROMA (whose international clients and collaborators include YEИDRY, M w S, Fia Moon and brands such as Adidas, Tatler and Rossignol), and he has seen his tracks featured on the cover page of Spotify ‘A Breath Of Fresh Éire’, Amazon Music: Latin Fresh and Rolling Stone Italy.

 He’s also been connecting with Christian Wright (Mastering Engineer at Abbey Road Studios), who mastered his latest production work ‘Eden’ by MwS, and supported B-CROMA with writing sessions.
 In his free time, Marco loves sampling obscure records, making beats and geeking out with new plugins and audio technologies.

-“I definitely wouldn’t be where I am today if it weren’t for this course, not only for the invaluable education but also for the good people at Abbey Road Institute Amsterdam, and everyone I’ve met along the year.”
+“I definitely wouldn’t be where I am today if it weren’t for this course.
+This was only possible for the good people at Abbey Road Institute Amsterdam.
+As a result, it wasn’t just an invaluable education, but also I got to meet everyone along the year.”

 FREADY burst onto the music scene three years ago and started off as a DJ in his hometown of Düsseldorf.
 Hailed as “the boy who always smiles”, his ever ready attitude has earned him a positive reputation in the industry.
 His passion, ambition, drive and maturity makes him an artist that stands out among the hopefuls.